JetBrains/Qodana/topics/teamcity.md

 ### Forward reports to Qodana Cloud

-To configure [TeamCity](teamcity.md) to forward Qodana reports to Qodana Cloud, follow these steps:
+To forward reports to Qodana Cloud, follow these steps:

 1. In the TeamCity UI, create the `QODANA_TOKEN` environment variable of the <a href="https://%TeamCityLink%">password</a> type, and save the [Qodana Cloud project token](cloud-projects.xml#cloud-manage-projects) as its value.